 For more info contact Leave No Trace at 1-800-332-4100 or visit http://www.LNT.org

 To snowshoe the only gear required is a pair of snowshoes and trekking poles, which are easily rented in the Pikes Peak region.
-It is highly recommended to use waterproof insulated boots with your snowshoes and either waterproof snow pants or gaitors, with athletic clothing.
+It is highly recommended to wear sunglasses or goggles, use waterproof insulated boots with your snowshoes and either waterproof snow pants or gaitors, with athletic clothing.
 Make sure you dress in layers so as you warm up from hiking you can cool down by removing outer layers.
 Hats and insulated gloves are also great to have, especially on colder snowy days.

 Where to Go